true-async/php-true-async-rfc/basic.md

 The overall lifetime of all coroutines in the `ProcessPool` is determined by the lifetime of the `ProcessPool` object or by the moment the `stop()` method is explicitly called.

+#### Leaked coroutine policy

+Coroutines whose lifetime extends beyond the boundaries of their parent `Scope` are handled according to a separate **policy**.

+This policy aims to strike a balance between uncontrolled resource leaks and the need to abruptly terminate coroutines, which could lead to data integrity violations.

+If there are no active coroutines left in the execution queue and no events to wait for, the application is considered complete.

+Leaked coroutines differ from regular ones in that they are not counted as active.
+Once the application is considered finished, leaked coroutines are given a time limit within which they must complete execution.
+If this limit is exceeded, all leaked coroutines are cancelled.

 ### Context